 Similarly, while government officials may sound the alarm over crypto's risks and regulatory issues, most of those pronouncements in the U.S. and elsewhere implicitly acknowledge crypto's continued existence.
-Even China's official opposition to crypto needs to be seen in the context of the competition it poses to the recently introduced digital yuan.
 Even in the best of cases, the process of regulation catching up to innovation is messy.
 It is all the more so when that process involves trying to regulate something that was designed from the start to be unregulated.
 How that fundamental, structural conflict will be resolved is far from clear.
 Nonetheless, it is increasingly safe to say that crypto's role in the global financial system is a question of how and when, not if.